For urgent consular assistance call

 More information:

-Not all medication available over the counter or by prescription in Australia is available in other countries.
+Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-Carry a letter from your doctor stating:
+Carry a copy of your prescription or a letter from your doctor stating:

 More information:

 Air pollution levels can be high, especially in winter.
-Heavy smoke from coal and wood burning heaters can stay in the air.
+Heavy smoke from coal and wood-burning heaters can stay in the air.

 Accidental release of toxic matter from factories is common.